cloudquery/cloudquery/plugins/source/aws/docs/contributing/adding_a_new_resource.md

 1. Run `go generate client/services.go` to create a mock for your new methods.
 This will update [client/mocks/mock_\<service\>.go](../../client/mocks) automatically.
 1. Create a file under [resources/services/\<service\>](../../resources/services) that follows the pattern of `<resource>.go`.
 1. In that file, create a function that returns a `*schema.Table`.
-1. In [resources/provider.go](../../resources/provider/provider.go), add a mapping between the function you just created and the name of the resource that will be used in the config yml file.
+1. In [resources/provider.go](../../resources/provider/provider.go), add a mapping between the function you just created and the name of the resource that will be used in the config YML file.
 1. Add a test file at [resources/services/\<service\>/\<resource\>_mock_test.go](../../resources/services).
 Follow other examples to create a test for the resource.
 1. Run `go run docs/docs.go` to generate the documentation for the new resource.